What is Arts Management anyway?

 My definition, therefore, focuses on what Arts Management professionals do, so we can explore ways to do it better.
 Arts Management is a practice, after all – a craft defined and refined by action.
 So what to Arts Management professionals do?

-They aggregate (draw together, attract, secure) and animate (align, activate, coordinate) people, money, and stuff.
+They aggregate (draw together, attract, secure) and animate (align, activate, coordinate) people, stuff, and money.
 And they do this, primarily, to achieve expressive ends (producing, presenting, preserving, and promoting creative human expression and experience).
 Sure, they use business and organizational principles along the way, but also community organizing, urban planning, public policy, aesthetic judgment, and self reflection.

 In later posts, we’ll explore the various forms of the practice (the Ten Functions of Arts Management).
 But for now, let's just sit with the definition.